 The inspiration for my pedestal was from a plan on Ana White’s site.
-I decided to change it up a bit to fit my needs.
+I decided to change it up and create free plans to build a pedestal for a washer and dryer to fit my needs.
 I can’t get 4×4 posts that are untreated so I created the posts from two 2x4s that were laminated together then ripped on the table saw to 3″ wide.
 I also ripped all of the 2x4s to 3″ wide so they were nice and square (no rounded edges).

 For an easy tutorial on how to create posts with 2x4s, click here.